Bloodshed Mars Final Day Of Mexico Election Campaigns - UrduPoint

 Nearly 100 million people are registered to vote for president, members of Congress, several state governors and local officials, in the biggest-ever elections in the country of 129 million.

-Security Minister Rosa Icela Rodriguez said Tuesday that 22 people running for local office had been murdered since September.
+Security Minister Rosa Icela Rodriguez said Tuesday -- before Cabrera's murder -- that 22 people running for local office had been killed since September.

-Some non-governmental organizations have reported an even higher number, including Data Civica, which has counted around 30 killings of candidates.
+Some non-governmental organizations have reported an even higher toll, including Data Civica, which has counted around 30 killings of candidates.

-The PRI, one of the opposition coalition parties, accused the government of having "not made even the slightest effort to guarantee the safety of the candidates."

 Recent Stories